CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 ### Task 1 – Create a SharePoint Permissions Alert

+In this task, you will set up an alert in SharePoint to notify users or administrators whenever there is a change in permissions within a document library or site.
+This helps track permission modifications and ensures proper access control.

 1. At the end of the prior lab, you were logged into LON-CL2.
 This lab will use LON-CL1.
 Switch to **LON-CL1**.

 2. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
 In your Edge browser, select the **Alert policy - Microsoft 365 security** tab, which displays the **Microsoft 365 Defender** portal.